-Let's take a look at 4G LTE and 5G and what those terms actually mean for Verizon customers in terms of network speeds.
+Want faster network speeds?
+Let's take a look at 3G, 4G LTE and 5G and what those terms actually mean for Verizon customers in terms of network speeds.

 Network Basics: 3G, 4G and 5G

-First, the basics: The "G" stands for generation, meaning 5G is the most current generation of cell phone network coverage and speeds.
-3G technology created the first networks fast enough to make smartphones practical.
-Before that, they were too slow to allow you do all the things that make smartphones great, like streaming videos, surfing the web and downloading music.
+First, the basics: The "G" stands for generation, meaning 5G is the most current generation of cell phone network technology.
+3G networks were the first ones fast enough to make smartphones practical.
+Before that, mobile networks were not able to support all the things that make smartphones great, like streaming videos, surfing the web and downloading music.
 3G allowed customers to do all of these things for the first time.

-But it's 4G that's really allowed smartphone technology to spread its wings.
-That's because it's much, much faster than 3G.
-So when you want to download a new game or stream a TV show in HD, you can do it without buffering and lags that make the experience not worth the wait.
+But, it's 4G that really allowed smartphone technology to spread its wings.
+That's because it's much faster than 3G.
+4G opened new doors for downloading games or streaming videos in ways that were previously not practical.

-As networks evolved from 3G to 4G LTE and now 5G, Verizon has taken steps to improve speed and reliability to continue to prove that they are America’s most best network.
+As networks evolved from 3G to 4G LTE, and now 5G, Verizon has taken steps to improve performance.

 LTE stands for Long Term Evolution.
-It's a term used for the particular type of 4G that delivers the fastest mobile Internet experience.
+It's a term used for the particular type of 4G that delivers a fast mobile Internet experience.
 You'll usually see it called 4G LTE (often found in the corner of your phone screen, where you see the classic service "bars").

-Using a 4G smartphone on Verizon’s 4G LTE network means you can download files from the Internet up to 10 times faster than with 3G.
-With 4G LTE, using the web from your phone is just like using it from your home computer.
+Using a 4G smartphone on Verizon’s 4G LTE network means you can, for example, download files from the Internet up to 10 times faster than with 3G.
 For 4G LTE to work, all you need is a smartphone that’s configured to work with it.

 You can find all of Verizon’s 4G LTE phones here.
 These phones will connect automatically with the 4G LTE network where available.